enright/liftA/README.md

 This is the liƒtA JavaScript library by Bill Enright.
 It is an implementation of 'asynchronous arrows.'
 It is a library of function arrows for high-order functional programming of asynchronous and event-driven work in JavaScript.
-This work is an adaptation of the "Arrowlets" library by Khoo Yit Phang.
+This work was inspired by the "Arrowlets" library by Khoo Yit Phang.
 It attempts to offer a simplified view of arrows so that you may build on it without being confined by the original style.
 This library has fewer features in order to be less opinionated.